 College and university employees retire under the State University Retirement System (SURS).
+Provisions of that system vary greatly from those of TRS.
 Neither TRS nor SURS participants contribute to Social Security.
-Under SURS, you must decide which of the three plans - Traditional, Portable, or Self-Managed (SMP) - is the best choice for your retirement.
-This is a one-time, irrevocable selection made when you are initially employed.
+If you are new to SURS, you must decide which of the three plans - Traditional, Portable, or Self-Managed (SMP) - is the best choice for your retirement fund.
+This is a one-time, irrevocable selection.